anamiikajha/random_WisdomQuotes_generatorReact/README.md

 # wisdomQuotes

-Display a random wisdom or famous quote, by quotable api.
+Display a random wisdom or famous quote, by fetching data from quotable api.

 # Preview